 - 10 to 11 days past transfer: Many clinics consider 50 to 200 mIU/mL a reassuring range

-- 12 to 14 days past transfer: Levels of 100 to 600 mIU/mL or higher are typical for ongoing pregnancies
+- 12 to 14 days past transfer: Levels of 100 to 600 mIU/mL or higher may be seen in some ongoing pregnancies

 Why doubling time matters more than a single number

-What your clinic watches most closely is how hCG levels change over time.
-In a healthy early pregnancy, hCG typically doubles approximately every 48 to 72 hours in the early weeks.
+What your clinic watches most closely is how hCG levels change over time. hCG often rises substantially over 48 to 72 hours in early pregnancy, but the expected pattern depends on timing and clinical context.
 This is referred to as doubling time.

 A second beta draw is usually scheduled 48 hours after the first.
 If levels have at least doubled (or increased by at least 66 percent), that is a reassuring sign.
 If the rise is slower, your doctor will want to continue monitoring.

-Important to know: a doubling time slightly outside the textbook range is not automatically a cause for alarm.
-Many pregnancies with slower-rising hCG have resulted in healthy babies.
+Important to know: a doubling time outside the textbook range is not automatically a cause for alarm or reassurance.
 Your clinical team will look at the full picture, not just one data point.

 When your doctor will request additional betas